 Contact

 In Dataverse, a Contact represents a person, usually an individual, with whom a business unit has a relationship, such as a customer, a supplier, or a prospect.
 The contact table stores all information about a person such as an email address, street address, telephone numbers, and other related information.
+The contact is assigned to a Primary Account, that is associated with a Primary Party, which will be used to provide correct Invoice visibility for two specific Visibility Use Cases.
 In the 3PL Customer Portal, the Contact is invited with a Portal Invitation and tied to a Web Role to grant authentication to the portal and give the authorization to view data belonging to pre-determined tables.

 Users